Ian Fieggen Ian Fieggen's Site Ian's Personal Logo

 Do Microsoft Word's grammar tools do their checking correctly?

 If you haven't already got Grammar Checking switched on, press F7 to do a manual check.
-On my system, it suggests I change the word: "their" to: "there".
+On my system, it suggests that I change the word: "their" to: "there".

 No doubt "theirs" some technical explanation for this based on how "there" grammar checker handles the peculiar structure of this sentence, but I wonder how often "they're" grammar checker makes such obvious mistakes, and how many people out "their" simply accept "there" incorrect suggestions?